-In WordPress settings, there are absolute essentials you need to do after installation.
+In WordPress settings, there are absolute essentials you need to do after installing WordPress.
 These WordPress settings are very crucial as they determine the functionality of your WordPress website.
-Perform this exercise with due diligence.
+Therefore, perform this exercise with due diligence.
 You can profoundly enhance your WordPress website with the help of it.
+Installing WordPress

 Now, let’s go straight to the central business here.
 What are these 17 essentials you should install in your WordPress setting?